 If you want a more leisurely visit that allows you to spend some time searching for and viewing animals, I’d recommend 4-5 days, especially if it’s your first time visiting Yellowstone.

 These Yellowstone itinerary suggestions are geared to families with kids so I’m not including any strenuous hikes.
 If that’s something that interests you, there are plenty of options to pursue longer adventures.
-The best Yellowstone itinerary is the one that caters to your personal interests!
+The best things to do in Yellowstone with kids itinerary is the one that caters to your personal interests!

 Overview of 4 Days in Yellowstone Itinerary

-This Yellowstone itinerary is intended to give you a wonderful and full but deep overview of some of the most majestic sites of Yellowstone with kids.
+This Yellowstone itinerary is intended to give you a wonderful and full but deep overview of some of the most majestic sites and things to do in Yellowstone with kids.
 While it includes many sites, it leaves ample time to explore, walk, observe, and play.
 After all, no one will enjoy the family trip to Yellowstone if you’re hangry and exhausted!

-This family itinerary for Yellowstone will take you to all the major and most famous sites, with a few lesser-visited gems, as well.
+This Yellowstone family vacation itinerary will take you to all the major and most famous sites, with a few lesser-visited gems, as well.
 It includes all the main hydrothermal features (hot springs, geysers, mud pots, and fumaroles), as well as time for wildlife spotting and relaxing to play.

 This post with the best Yellowstone itinerary with kids contains affiliate links, but all opinions are 100% my own.
 That means I earn a small commission if you purchase through my link, but doesn’t change your price.